spaceboy92/Aether-ide/README.md

 * **Two-Way GitHub Sync**: Seamlessly sync changes between AI Studio and your GitHub repositories.
 * **Live Multiplayer & Presentation Mode**: Collaborate in real time with client-facing preview modes.
-* **Self-Healing AST Engine**: Intelligent error detection and automated code correction.
+* **Self-Healing AST Engine**: Intelligent error detection and automated code correction. for test caes it is publised in https://aether-ide.netlify.app/ and plzzzz help me building this app into another extent by donating me plzz